Traci Lords: Career

-1984–1986: Pornography career
+1984–1986: Start of career

 At age 15, Lords became pregnant by her high school boyfriend.
-Afraid of her mother's reaction, she went to Hayes for help.
-He arranged for her to have an abortion without her mother's knowledge.
-Looking for a job to get some money, she was introduced to Hayes's friend and started working for her as a babysitter.
-The woman offered to improve Lords's job opportunities by helping her get a fake driver's license.
-She provided Lords with a new birth certificate on condition that if she were ever caught, she would say that she had stolen the phony identification.
-Lords now had the alias Kristie Elizabeth Nussman and a new driver's license that stated she was 20 rather than 15 years old.
-In February 1984, she answered a newspaper advertisement for Jim South's World Modeling Talent Agency.
-Posing as her stepfather, Hayes drove her to the agency.
+Afraid of her mother's reaction, she went to Hays for help, who arranged for her to have an abortion without her mother's knowledge.
+Living mostly on her own, Lords needed a job but struggled to find work due to her age, so Hays helped her get a fake ID and a stolen birth certificate - in the name Kristie Nussman - which added five years to her age.
+After applying to several jobs with no success, in February 1984 she answered a newspaper advertisement for Jim South's World Modeling Talent Agency.
+Posing as her stepfather, Hays drove her to the agency.
+Lords believed she was answering an ad for a normal modeling job, but once she arrived South asked her to get naked.
+According to Lords, after South gave her some champagne and cocaine, she agreed.

 After signing a contract, she began working as a nude model and appeared in magazines such as Velvet, Juggs, and Club.
-During August, when she was selected to model for Penthouse magazine's September 1984 15th-anniversary issue, Lords was asked to choose a stage name.
-According to a 1988 interview, she chose Traci—one of the popular names she had longed for growing up—and Lords, after the actor Jack Lord, since she was a fan of the television series Hawaii Five-O, in which he played Steve McGarrett. ("Tracy Lord" was also the name of Katharine Hepburn's character in the 1940 film The Philadelphia Story.)
+That August, when she was selected to model for Penthouse magazine's 15th-anniversary issue, she was told she needed a "sexy" stage name; she chose Traci, a name she had wanted growing up, and took Lords from the actor Jack Lord, as she was fan of the television series Hawaii Five-O. In her book, she writes, "I added an 's' to Lord because there were three of us: Nora (my birth name), Kristie (my fake ID name), and now Traci (the girl everyone wanted)."